 Career Girls has developed a special series of videos and educational resources designed to support teachers in integrating lessons that encourage college and career readiness.

-Career-Based Empowerment Lessons focus on career exploration and are found on the Find Your Path page in the Explore Careers section of the website.

-Skill-Based Empowerment Lessons focus on key topics such as confidence, leadership, and the importance of integrity.
-They are found on the Develop Life Skills page in the Be Empowered section of the website.
+Career-Based Empowerment Lessons focus on career exploration and Skill-Based Empowerment Lessons focus on key topics such as confidence, leadership, and the importance of integrity.